Polifemo (opera): Act 1

 Galatea's attempted exit is interrupted by Polifemo.
 He desires Galatea and wonders why she is not impressed with his pedigree (he is the son of Neptune) or his superhuman strength.
-Galatea states that she can not love him.
+Galatea states that she cannot love him.
 Polifemo responds that the flames in his heart are greater than those of Mount Etna (M'accendi 'n sen col guardo).
 Knowing of his tendency to rage and fury, Galatea wishes that he would understand she has fallen in love with the mortal Aci (Se al campo e al rio soggiorna).

 Scene 3: The ships of Ulisse are seen in the distance; Ulisse disembarks with his entourage from one of the ships and is met by Aci.

 After a long and arduous journey, Ulisse is happy to have landed.
 He sees a cave that will serve as suitable accommodation.
 Aci warns Ulisse of Polifemo the giant cyclops who terrorizes people, killing and devouring them.
 Aci explains that he knows the giant's routine and has been able to avoid him.
 He urges Ulisse to leave.
 But Ulisse wants to see the giant first; he explains his lack of fear in that "The greatest dangers are but common objects."
 (Core avvezzo al furore dell'armi).
 Aci muses that Ulisse's bravery is the kind that can vanquish Polifemo.
 He then sees Galatea, his love, approaching in a ship.
 (Dolci fresche).

 Scene 4: Another part of the shore with cottages belonging to fishermen.

 Calipso in disguise meets Ulisse.
 He is taken with her beauty, while she assures him safety (Vedrai che veglia il cielo).